trywait/yopix-public/README.md

 # YoPix - 16×16 Pixel Art Converter

 YoPix is a web application that converts any image into a true 16×16 pixel art representation using the open-source [Pixel It](https://github.com/giventofly/pixelit) library.
-The application is built with Next.js and styled with Tailwind CSS, with Firebase handling backend tasks like image storage.
+The application is built with [Next.js](https://nextjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).

 ## Features